-Use the many vector shape tools available in Illustrator to create a variety of primitive shapes you can reshape, combine, and color to make eye-catching illustrations.
+Create a variety of primitive shapes you can reshape, combine, and color to make eye-catching illustrations in Adobe Illustrator.

-Vector illustrations can be infinitely resized with no loss in quality for any final output or viewing device — such as social media pages and digital viewing devices, and even printed projects ranging from a small postage stamp to an oversized billboard.
+Vector illustrations can be infinitely resized with no loss in quality for any final output or viewing device — such as social media pages and digital viewing devices, and even printed projects ranging from a postage stamp to a billboard.

-First, you'll draw a rectangular base to help you to align the rest of the artwork.
+First, draw a rectangular base to help you to align the rest of the artwork.

 Type M, or select the Rectangle tool from the Tools panel.
 Click and drag a long, skinny rectangle on the artboard as shown.
 Drag a corner widget to scale it.
-To reposition the rectangle, hover over the center point widget, then click and drag to a different location.
+To reposition the rectangle, hover over the center point widget, and then drag to a different location.

-You can zoom in to add smaller rectangles for the doors, windows, and panes.
+You can zoom to add smaller rectangles for the doors, windows, and panes.

-Press Control/Command and the "+" key once or twice.
-To zoom out; press Control/Command and the "-" key.
+Press Control (Windows) or Command (macOS) and the + (plus) key once or twice.
+The more times you press the plus key, the closer you zoom.
+To zoom out, press Control/Command and the – (minus) key.

 To draw a square shape, watch for the diagonal magenta guide as you drag, which indicates a perfect square, or press Shift while dragging.